 Hip issues can be debilitating whether it is caused by an injury, degenerative effects of certain bone conditions, or as a result of a lifetime of wear and tear.
 When any of the support structures of the hips are damaged in some way, hip movement can be affected.
 Eventually, pain, instability, weakness, and loss of function set in.

 A/Professor Dutton treats different types of hip injuries and conditions, including those related to:

 This is a minimally invasive surgical procedure that is often done on an outpatient basis.
 Similar to shoulder arthroscopy, a flexible fibre optic arthroscope is also used to visualise and treat problems in the hip joint, without being too invasive.

 Some of the hip conditions that can be treated by our clinic arthroscopically include the following:

 - Loose cartilage and bone spurs that come loose or break off can get caught in the hip when you move.

 - Hip Impingement, which occurs when soft tissue around the hip joint gets pinched or compressed between the top of the thigh bone and the hip socket.

 - Hip labral tears, which is common among active adults.

 In this procedure two to five small incisions, which is less than one centimeter long, are made around the hip through which the arthroscope and other surgical instruments will be inserted.
 A sterile solution also irrigates and fills the joint space so that it can be viewed properly.
 Meanwhile, an X-ray machine is used to guide the tools into the hip joint.
-Dr Dutton evaluates the joint before he starts with any specific treatment.
+A/Professor Dutton evaluates the joint before he starts with any specific treatment.
 Once the problem has been identified, small instruments will be inserted through separate incisions to start with repair.